stevenaeola/gitpitch/prog/WP_assignment_1819/PITCHME.md

 ---

-## Server to be deployed either locally (for testing) or through cloud
+## Server deployed locally and in cloud

 - Local installation must not use database: use in-memory model
 - You can choose cloud deployment platform e.g. OpenShift, BlueMix etc